-Two stories this week have me thinking about that old children’s finger play – “Here’s the church, here’s the steeple, open the doors and see all the people.”
+Two stories back in 2014 had me thinking about that old children’s finger play – “Here’s the church, here’s the steeple, open the doors and see all the people.”
 Congregations certainly are “the people.”
 But most are also the building and all the “stuff” they accumulate.

 Lots of theologians and church critics lament the emphasis on material things, but we human beings express who we are by making things.
 And we express who we collectively are by making and building and saving things together.